Port Kenyon, California

 Port Kenyon is an unincorporated community in Humboldt County, California.
 It is located 1.5 mi northwest of Ferndale, at an elevation of 13 feet (4 m).

 A post office operated at Port Kenyon from 1886 to 1899 and from 1903 to 1913.
 The town was founded by John Gardner Kenyon in 1876.
+The town was initially a major point of shipping for locally-raised dairy products; it also had a fish cannery.
 After silting of the Salt River and repeated flooding, the port declined in the 1890s.